hackersanddesigners/wiki2print/wiki/README.md

 ### Web Installation

 Before heading over to the Web Installation script, make sure you can access the files you just put on the server through a web-browser.

+We have attached an [NGINX example configuration](/wiki2print.nginx.example) in the root of this workinng directory.
+Please refer to [this section](/README.md#nginx) for details on this configuration.

 ### User creation